arkatebi/OpenWorld-problem/README.md

 ## Impact of 'Open World Assumption' on assessment of predictive models
 * The open-world problem arises from the open-world assumption: 'the absence of evidence does not amount to the evidence of absence'.
-* In this project, I investigate this problem by taking the advantage of the growth of the curated protein annotation database, UniProtKB/SwissProt.
+* In this project, I investigate this problem by taking advantage of the growth of the curated protein annotation database, UniProtKB/SwissProt.
 * I update this repository with the new tools that I develop to